 Food Angel runs a variety of educational activities throughout the school year to build our young generation's consciousness of cherishing food and preserving natural resources.
 School children are encouraged to learn about issues of food waste, hunger, poverty and elderly care in our society.
-In the current financial year, our Green Angel has visited over 110 local and international schools and inspired more than 13,000 students.
+In the current financial year, our Green Angel has visited close to 90 local and international schools and inspired more than 18,700 kindergarten and primary students.